lobalani/jasmine-js-testing/hard_to_test_js_code.md

 Tightly Coupled Components
 --------------------------

-Having Tightly Coupled Components means that two or more components have a direct reference to each other.
-Tight coupling makes it difficult to test one component from another.
+Our first hard to test scenario is when we have tightly coupled components.
+This means that two or more components have a direct reference to each other.
+This code is characterized by the following:

+- It is difficult if you need to test one component apart from the other
-This makes the code more brittle, as change in one component could break another.
+- Makes code more brittle because a change to one piece could break another

 **Example**

- Here we have a polls object with two methods, add and getList.
-The following submit and view objects rely on polls and interact with its methods.
-The concern here is that there's a direct reference from submit and view to the polls object.
-If we change the name of the polls object or its methods or parameters, then we'd have a problem on our hands.
+Let's take a look at the following code snippet:

 ```JavaScript
 (function(){